xenserver/xenadmin/README.md

 This repository contains the source code for XenCenter.

-XenCenter is a Windows-based management tool for Citrix Hypervisor environments, which enables users to manage and monitor server and resource pools, and to deploy, monitor, manage, and migrate virtual machines.
+XenCenter is a Windows-based management tool for XenServer and Citrix Hypervisor environments, which enables users to manage and monitor server and resource pools, and to deploy, monitor, manage, and migrate virtual machines.

-XenCenter is written mostly in C#.
+XenCenter is written in C#.

 Contributions
 -------------